stclib/STC/docs/arc_api.md

     Map_emplace(map, "Rick", 1974);
     Map_emplace(map, "Tracy", 2003);

-    // Share two Maps from s1 with s2 by cloning(=sharing) the carcs:
+    // Share two Maps from s1 with s2 by cloning(=sharing) the arcs:
     Stack_push(&s2, Arc_clone(s1.data[0]));
     Stack_push(&s2, Arc_clone(s1.data[1]));

     // Deep-copy (does not share) a Map from s1 to s2.
     // s2 will contain two shared and two unshared maps. map = Stack_push(&s2, Arc_from(Map_clone(*s1.data[1].get)))->get;

     // Add one more element to the cloned map:
     Map_emplace_or_assign(map, "Cloned", 2022);